pavel-b-kr12/windows_Language_switcher/README.md

 ## DOTO
 * use any keys but show state with ScrollLock LED
-* show state as backgrouds, windows borders or other easy and ALWAYS see elements
+* show state as backgrouds, windows borders or other easy and ALWAYS visible elements
+* update language after switch windows, because OS auto-switching language per window not alwas possible to be disabled